Smaller parties routed in local polls

 Norwich and Great Yarmouth smaller parties routed in poll

-Minority parties UKIP, which had 10 seats in 2015, and the local Tribune party with two councillors , have both been wiped out in Great Yarmouth.
+Minority parties UKIP, which had 10 seats in 2015, and the local Tribune party with two councillors, have both been wiped out in Great Yarmouth.

 This has allowed the Conservatives to take overall control of the council.